Polybutylene Service and Valve Replacements

 Timeline and Funding

-This project will take place from January 2, 2024 through September 2024.
+This project will take place from October 2025 through Spring 2026.